 - Prep: Measure out all ingredients for the pie crust and the pumpkin pie.

-- Make the pie crust first: In a food processor, pulse together the flour, arrowroot powder, coconut sugar, and baking soda.
-Add the coconut oil/vegan butter into the food processor and pulse until it becomes a grainy sand texture..
-Add in the chilled water, and continue processing until it’s a thick and smooth dough.
+- Make the pie crust first: In a food processor, pulse together the flour and arrowroot powder.
+Add the coconut oil/vegan butter into the food processor and pulse until it becomes a grainy sand texture.
+Add in the maple syrup and chilled water, and continue processing until it’s a thick and smooth dough.

-- Chill the pie dough: Form the dough into a large disc, wrap it in plastic wrap, and chill it in the fridge for 30 minutes.
+- Chill the pie dough: Form the dough into a large disc, wrap it in plastic wrap, and chill it in the fridge for at least 30 minutes.

-- Bake the pie crust: Once the oven is preheated, remove the pie crust from the fridge and place a piece of parchment paper into the middle of the crust, along with pie weights or dried rice.
-Bake the crust for 7-8 minutes then remove from the oven and lower the temperature to 350F.
+- Bake the pie crust: Once the oven is preheated, remove the pie crust from the fridge and place a piece of parchment paper into the middle of the crust, along with pie weights or dried beans or flour.
+Bake the crust for 12 minutes then remove from the oven and lower the temperature to 350F.
 Let the crust cool while you prepare the filling.

 - Make the pumpkin pie filling In a large bowl, use a hand mixer to mix together pumpkin puree, maple syrup, coconut sugar, coconut milk, arrowroot powder, vanilla, and pumpkin pie spice until smooth and there are no clumps of arrowroot.